regulad/regulad.github.io/minecraft/_posts/2021-1-24-The Ultimate Guide To Minecraft Server Setup & Optimization.md

 Great, now we have a server on PebbleHost that we are ready to work with. ![Server](https://i.imgur.com/VurPhnc.png)

-### 5. (Optional) Buying & setting up a domain.
+### 5. (Optional) Buying & setting up a domain
 You do not need to buy a domain, but it will make you look a lot more professional, as well as making it easier for your players to connect.
-While PebbleHost offers [a free "subdomain"](https://help.pebblehost.com/en/article/how-to-change-your-server-ip-1wqvbyw/), it reeks of crappy sites like Aternos and Minehut and I do not reccomend you use it.
+While PebbleHost offers [a free "subdomain"](https://help.pebblehost.com/en/article/how-to-change-your-server-ip-1wqvbyw/), it reeks of crappy sites like Aternos and Minehut and I do not recommend you use it.

 On registrars like ![Namecheap Favicon](https://www.namecheap.com/assets/img/nc-icon/favicon.ico) [Namecheap](https://www.namecheap.com/), domains are dirt cheap. `.xyz` TLD domains go for US$1/yr.
 Hmm, wonder why this site is `regulad.xyz`.